freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 30.1

 The output is showing everything in this folder.
-There's two folders here.
+There's several files and folders here.
 You can use `cd <folder_name>` to go into a folder. `cd` stands for "change directory".
 Change to the `freeCodeCamp` directory.

 #### HINTS